 The Azerbaijani Parliament comprises a unicameral National Assembly of 125 seats.
 Members serve five-year terms.
 The last round of Parliamentary elections was held on 7 November 2010.
 International observers welcomed the participation of all opposition parties and the peaceful atmosphere that characterised the elections.
 Observers, however, noted a number of significant improvements that were still needed to bring campaign procedures up to international standards.

 Azerbaijan is a member of the United Nations (UN), Commonwealth of Independent States (CIS), the International Monetary Fund (IMF), the World Bank, the European Bank for Reconstruction and Development (EBRD), the Organisation for Security and Cooperation in Europe (OSCE), NATO's Partnership for Peace (PfP) program, the International Security Assistance Force in Afghanistan (ISAF) and the Council of Europe.
 Azerbaijan has observer status at the World Trade Organization (WTO) and is seeking membership.

 One of the fastest growing economies in the world in 2005-07 due to its vast reserves of Caspian Sea oil.
 Azerbaijan weathered the global economic crisis relatively well, avoiding an economic downturn.
 The economy has recently performed strongly with real GDP growing by 5.8 per cent in 2013.
 Azerbaijan’s economy is heavily reliant on oil and gas production.
 However the non-oil sector (including manufacturing, construction and hotel sectors) has been the key driver of economic growth in Azerbaijan in recent years and is expected to be the main growth area for the next few years.

-Despite this slowdown, oil will continue to underpin Azerbaijan's economy for the foreseeable future.
-Oil exports to Europe through Baku-Tbilisi-Ceyhan (BTC) pipeline began in June 2006.
+Oil exports to Europe through the Baku-Tbilisi-Ceyhan (BTC) pipeline began in June 2006.
 The pipeline extends over 1,770 kilometres from Baku via Georgia and into the Mediterranean Turkish port of Ceyhan where the oil is loaded onto super tankers for European markets.
 On 28 June 2013, Shah Deniz Consortium announced that the Trans-Adriatic-Pipeline project had been selected to transfer gas from offshore gas fields in the Caspian Sea to customers in Greece, Italy and Southeast Europe.

 According to the 2011 census, 450 people living in Australia identified themselves as of Azeri ancestry, although the Australian-Azeri community is estimated to be larger.

 Bilateral economic and trade relationship